 We’ve all experienced it: That awful feeling when you continue talking, even though you know the person listening has checked out and is mentally halfway to Punta Cana.

 Securing someone’s attention (in a good way) is perhaps never more important than it is during an interview.
-If the hiring manager is bored or confused, it’s guaranteed that your message about why you’re the one for the job is getting lost (or rather, going unheard).
+If the hiring manager is bored or confused as you answer their questions, it’s guaranteed that your message about why you’re the one for the job is getting lost (or rather, going unheard).

 To make sure you avoid MEGO (My Eyes Glaze Over) Syndrome, use these tips to be engaging and interesting and to make a memorable impression long after you walk out the door.

 What does this have to do with what you’re saying?
 If the folks in your interview are paying more attention to what you’re wearing than what you’re saying, there’s a problem.
 First impressions matter, and fair or not, they can last for an entire conversation.